 The ability to read or write to a data location is controlled by permissions.
 Permission groups provide read, write, or read/write access to selected data values in devices and structures.

 For more info, see the Permissions Overview.

 When we introduce new permissions to the data model, we increment the permission version number.
-In order to take advantage of these new features, you should update your product with new permissions for the data you want to access.
+In order to take advantage of these new features, you should update your client with new permissions for the data you want to access.
 You'll find permission version numbers associated with each data value.

 Data and privacy